zverok/geo_coord/Concept.md

 responsibilities:
 * stores data in simple internal form;
 * helps to parse and format data to and from strings;
-* provides easy access to logical components of time;
+* provides easy access to logical components of data;
 * allows most simple and unambiguous calculations.

 **Main type name**: as far as I can see, there's no good singular name